 Folic acid.
 Folic acid is important as it can reduce the risk of neural tube defects such as spina bifida in your unborn child.
+Folic acid is available from your pharmacy or supermarket.
 If you are thinking about getting pregnant, you should take a 400 microgram folic acid tablet every day until you are 12 weeks pregnant.
 If you did not take folic acid before you conceived, you should start as soon as you find out that you are pregnant.
 You should also eat foods that contain folic acid, such as green leafy vegetables, fortified breakfast cereals and brown rice.
 Some breakfast cereals, breads and margarines have folic acid added to them.

 If you already have a baby with spina bifida, or if you have coeliac disease, diabetes, are obese or take anti-epileptic medicines, ask your GP or midwife for more advice.
 You will need to take a bigger dose of folic acid that requires a prescription.
-See the PHA leaflet Folic Acid at www.

-lodine supplements

-There is no current recommendation in the UK to take iodine supplements during pregnancy, and you should be able to get all the iodine you need by eating a varied diet.
+See the PHA leaflet Folic Acid - one of life's essentials at www.publichealth.hscni.net lodine supplements lodine is essential for brain development in the fetus and young child.
+Adults who eat a healthy balanced diet that contains eggs, fish and dairy products should be able to meet their body's iodine requirement.
+If you avoid these food stuffs you should discuss this with your health professional.